 The Works Progress Administration built a swimming pool for the former State Training School for Girls in Chalkville, Alabama, near Birmingham.

 The Works Progress Administration built a total of five buildings for the State Training School for Girls in Chalkville, near Birmingham.
-The buildings included the administration building, hospital, and clinic.
+The facilities included an administration building, hospital, clinic, and a swimming pool.
 The estimated federal cost was $179,072.00.
-The exact location and… read more
+The… read more

 'In preparing the design for the new library building, much attention was devoted to acoustics and to the material and artificial lighting of the main reading room.
 The results have been most satisfactory.
 The building was constructed with rigid concrete… read more